leoprover/ltb/docs/scheduler.md

 Args:
 * problemVariant: terminated problem variant
-* timeout left to prove the batch
+* overallTimeleft time left to prove the batch
+* problemTimeleft time left to prove the problem

 Needs to be overwritten.